libp2p/specs/connections/README.md

-What is covered here is the process that occurs after making the initial transport level connection, up to the point where "application level" streams are opened and their protocols are identified and routed to the appropriate handlers.
+What is covered here is the process that occurs after making the initial transport level connection, up to the point where "application level" streams are opened, and their protocols are identified and data is routed appropriately to handler functions.

 ## Definitions